oncody/civ-board-game-2010/README.md

 ### Metropolis
 Your capital can be upgraded to a larger metropolis by researching the agriculture tech.
 Metropolis benefits:
 1. A metropolis has two extra squares in its city outskirts
-1. When devoted to the arts, a metropolis produces a base of 2 culture instead of 1
+1. When harvesting culture, a metropolis produces a base of 2 culture instead of 1
 1. A metropolis receives an extra +2 combat bonus when a player is defending it

 To upgrade your capital the following conditions must be met: